fenago/learn-java-12-programming/lab_guide/Lab_1.md

 Summary
 ============================

-This chapter introduced you to the exciting world of Java programming.
+This lab introduced you to the exciting world of Java programming.
 We started with explaining the main terms, and then explained how to install the necessary tools, JDK and IDE, and how to configure and use them.